 Charline specializes in international arbitration and has extensive experience representing clients in investment treaty and international commercial disputes.
 She has advised clients in disputes arising under many of the major arbitration rules including the ICSID, ICSID Additional Facility, UNCITRAL, ICC, LCIA, SCC, SIAC, AIAC, DIA, OCC, TAI, and DIAC Rules, as well as in ad hoc proceedings.
-Her clients operate in a wide range of industries, and she has particular experience guiding clients through complex, high-stakes disputes relating to the energy, natural resources, telecommunications, construction, mining, personal care, financial services, and banking industries.
+Her clients operate in a wide range of industries, and she has particular experience guiding clients through complex, high-stakes disputes relating to the energy, telecommunications, construction, mining, consumer products, financial services, and banking industries.

 In addition to representing clients in international arbitration proceedings, Charline has represented clients in major global investigations, white collar and complex civil litigation matters.
 Her experience includes representing clients in investigations by state and national enforcement authorities including the DOJ, the CFTC and the European Commission, as well as securing the acquittal of an individual defendant in a federal jury trial.
 She also represents clients in litigation matters relating to international arbitration proceedings including the enforcement of arbitral awards in multiple jurisdictions.

 Charline earned her law degree in 2011 from Harvard Law School, where she was the Co-Editor-in-Chief of the Harvard International Law Journal, Co-President of the HLS Advocates for Human Rights and recipient of the Class of 2011 Dean’s Award for Community Leadership.
 She graduated summa cum laude in 2008 from the University of California, Los Angeles, where she studied Economics, English and Political Science, and was elected to Phi Beta Kappa.
 Prior to joining the firm, she was an associate in the dispute resolution group of Freshfields Bruckhaus Deringer US LLP and a fellow to the President of the International Criminal Tribunal for the former Yugoslavia.

 Ms. Yim is admitted to practice in the State of New York, and before the United States District Court for the Southern District of New York and the United States District Court for the Eastern District of New York.
 She has working knowledge of Spanish and Portuguese.

 Harvard University - 2011 Juris Doctor